-Valuation Date June 30, 2017

-Measurement Date June 30, 2017

-Actuarial cost method Entry Age Normal cost method in accordance with the requirements of GASB Statement No. 75

-Inflation 2.75% per annum

-Salary increases 2.75% per annum, in aggregate

-Mortality 2014 CalPERS Active Mortality for Miscellaneous Employees.

-Retirement rates 2009 CalPERS 2.0% @ 60 Rates for Miscellaneous Employees starting in 2013).

-(adjusted to reflect minimum retiremnet age of 52 for those hired
+Valuation Date June 30, 2017 Measurement Date June 30, 2018 Actuarial cost method Entry Age Normal cost method in accordance with the requirements of GASB Statement No. 75 Inflation 2.75% per annum Salary increases 2.75% per annum, in aggregate Mortality 2014 CalPERS Active Mortality for Miscellaneous Employees.
+Retirement rates 2009 CalPERS 2.0% @ 60 Rates for Miscellaneous Employees (adjusted to reflect minimum retiremnet age of 52 for those hired starting in 2013).
+Service requirement Per the service schedule contained in California Government Code Section 22893.

+Actuarial Assumptions, continued

-Service requirement Per the service schedule contained in California Government Code assumed long-term return on plan assets assuming 100% funding through CERBT, which is 30 year real rates of return for each asset class along with assumed long-term inflation assumption to set the discount rate.
+Discount rate 7% per year net of expenses; the discount rate is based on the assumed long-term return on plan assets assuming 100% funding through CERBT, which is 30 year real rates of return for each asset class along with assumed long-term inflation assumption to set the discount rate.
 The expected investment return is offset by investment expenses of 25 basis points.
+Healthcare cost trend rates 4.0% for HMO and PPO, respectively as of June 30, 2018, and is based on a long-term trend assumption that the average increase over time cannot continue to outstrip general inflation by a wide margin.